lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Wishlist**

    The wishlist page features all the artwork saved by the user and is only accessible once the user is signed in.
-The user will be able to remove items for their wishlist or add the artwork to their shopping bag.
+The user will be able to remove items from their wishlist or add the artwork to their shopping bag.

    ![wishlist](screenshots/wishlist.png)